thepatrick00/quizzical-project/README.md

 ## Features of the quiz app
 - Home page/quiz page
 - Quiz has questions and any question with answers, any answer you press on is saved as your answer.
-- When you finish the quiz, you get a score and you see which questions you answered correctly, and if you answered incorrectly you see the correct answer is displayed.
+- When you finish the quiz, you get a score and you see which questions you answered correctly, and if you answered incorrectly the correct answer is displayed.
+Also the "check answers" button switches to the "play again" button, so you can start a new quiz.

 ## How I Created The App
 - I used useEffect() hook, to put API data into state and deal with side effects